matthigger/snip_copy/README.md

     $ python3 -m snip_copy input.txt --cmd '// !'
 ```

-- It can be cumbersome to type the full names of every output file with every `snip-start` command.
+- It can be cumbersome to type the full names of every output file with every `snip` command.
 Consider using `--split`:

 ```
     $ python3 -m snip_copy hw_rub.txt --split '_'